-Sink cabinets are extremely prone to rot and degradation.
-One small leak in the enclosed space beneath your sink is often all it takes to weaken the cabinet permanently.
-Soon, the particle board floor begins to warp and sag, the vertical walls detach, and your Lysol and Windex bottles tumble into a pothole.
+Your sink cabinet is extremely prone to rot and degradation.
+Eventually, even a small leak in the enclosed space beneath your sink can weaken the cabinet.
+Early on, the particle board floor begins to warp and sag.
+Then the vertical walls detach, and your Lysol and Windex bottles tumble into a pothole!

-A lot of contractors will tell you that replacing the whole cabinet is necessary.
-But, I think this is often a wasteful and expensive approach.
+Not surprisingly, a lot of contractors say that replacing the whole cabinet is necessary.
+Personally, I think this is a wasteful and expensive approach.

-This article and video will describe a much easier, more cost efficient repair–and one that will even help prevent the problem from occurring again.
+This article and video describe a much easier, more cost efficient repair.
+In fact, it will even help prevent the problem from occurring again.

 1/2″ plywood (cabinet-grade)

 To tackle this problem, I usually install a new plywood floor over the old floor.

 This solves a few issues at once.
 It keeps the cabinet in place.
 That way, you don’t have to remove the countertop, sink, and plumbing.
 After all, all that stuff is usually OK.
 Also, it gives you a semi-stable surface to start with.
 The old floor acts as a temporary platform until you get the new floor installed and stabilized.

 When I notch for plumbing, that’s probably the most difficult phase of the job.
 However, hole saw bits make that step a breeze.
 I explain below what they are and how they’re used.

 99% of all sink cabinet problems come from some sort of plumbing failure.
 Leaking drain lines, loose gaskets, and damaged water supply lines are common.
 Now the water collects in the otherwise dry confines of your cabinet interior.

 This is a serious problem.
 Mostly because modern cabinets are often made of shoddy materials that wick water rapidly.
 And, you might go days without looking into this unsightly area.
 Disastrously, the problem can run rampant before you even realize it’s happening!